 - Note the highest insolation at the Earth’s surface does NOT occur at the Equator.
 Equatorial weather is characterized by afternoon cloudiness and heavy rainstorms – reducing insolation at the surface; this coincides with rainforest/jungle regions.

 - The highest insolation is received along the Tropics (23½° N and S).
 In this region the weather is almost always clear, allowing for higher insolation.
-We will top about these subtropical high pressure regions later in the courses.
+We will talk about these subtropical high pressure regions later in the courses.
 Note this coincides with major deserts – lots of sunshine and VERY little cloud/precipitation.